hasura/graphql-engine/docs/graphql/manual/auth/authentication/unauthenticated-access.rst

 You can use the env variable ``HASURA_GRAPHQL_UNAUTHORIZED_ROLE`` or ``--unauthorized-role`` flag to set a role for unauthenticated (non-logged in) users.
-The configured unauthorized role will be used whenever an access token is not present in a request to the GraphQL API.
+The configured unauthorized role will be used whenever an access token is not present in a request to the GraphQL API and any configured webhook / JWT authentication is skipped.
 See :doc:`../../deployment/graphql-engine-flags/reference` for more details on setting this flag/env var.

 This role can then be used to define the permissions for unauthenticated users as described in :doc:`../authorization/index`.
 A guide on setting up unauthenticated user permissions can be found :ref:`here <anonymous_users_example>`